Pjsrcool/SCG-Research/Notes/react-redux-realworld-example-app.md

 2. install with ``yarn``
 3. run with ``yarn start``

+**To build and deploy the server:**
+1. In `package.json`, ensure that the `"homepage"` field is set to only `"/"`.
+2. Ensure that the necesarry packages are installed using `yarn`.
+Then run `yarn build`
+3. Ensure that the `serve` node package is installed globally.
+To install, use `npm install -g serve` or `yarn global add serve`
+4. Run the server with `serve -s build`

 **Watch limit error**\
 To fix the following error on Ubuntu based Linux distributions:
 ```